HathawayQAQ/HathawayQAQ/README.md

 ### 🎓 My Positions & Experience
 - Director of Academic Affairs at [McGill IEEE](https://ieeemcgill.com/)
 - Research Assistant at MIT on ML image recognition which can distinguish cats and dogs!
-- McWiCS Community (Women In Computer Science Communit)
+- McWiCS Community (Women In Computer Science Community)
 ### 📚 I worked on
 - [Exploring Biases in Academic Reviews through Data Analysis and Visualization](https://github.com/HathawayQAQ/Exploring-Biases-in-Academic-Reviews-through-Data-Analysis-and-Visualization), I did this based on RateMyProfessor and my COMP250!
 - [Quad-Quest Color Conquest](https://github.com/HathawayQAQ/Quad-Quest-Color-Conquest), come and try the best score you can get!